nerdschoolbergen/build-and-deploy/_exercises/exercise_2.md

 Extracts css into a .css file so it can be cached individually by the browser.
 (Otherwise it would be bundled inside the .js file containing our whole app).

 **`ManifestPlugin`**
-Create a manifest of all assets to help tools to understand our app (used with Progressive Web Apps).
+Create a manifest of all assets to help tools to understand our app (used with Progressive Web Apps, which we don't care about in this workshop).

 **`SWPrecacheWebpackPlugin`**
 Use with Progressive Web Apps, which we don't care about in this workshop.